Trailer (vehicle): Utility

-A utility trailer is a general purpose trailer designed to by towed by a light vehicle and to carry light, compact loads of up to a few metric tonnes.
-It typically has short metal sides (either rigid or folding) to constrain the load, and may have cage sides, and a rear folding gate or ramps.
+A utility trailer is a general-purpose trailer designed to be towed by a light vehicle and to carry light, compact loads of up to a few metric tonnes.
+It typically has short metal sides (either rigid or folding) to constrain the load, and may have cage sides and a rear folding gate or ramps.
 Utility trailers do not have a roof.
 Utility trailers have one axle set comprising one, two or three axles.

 If it does not have sides then it is usually called a flatbed or flat-deck trailer.

 If it has rails rather than sides, with ramps at the rear, it is usually called an open car transporter, auto-transporter, or a plant trailer, as they are designed to transport vehicles and mobile plant.

 If it has fully rigid sides and a roof with a rear door, creating a weatherproof compartment, this is usually called a furniture trailer, cargo trailer, box van trailer or box trailer.